AI-OR/2023/index.md

 The traditional OR process begins with the identification and definition of the problem, including understanding its context, objectives, and regulations.
 Following this, data is collected from several sources like historical records, market research, or sensor readings, and is preprocessed to ensure its quality and relevance.
 The third step involves formulating a mathematical model that accurately captures the system's essential elements.
 Common mathematical models involve mixed integer linear programming, quadratic programming, and stochastic programming.
 The model is then optimized using various solution methods, such as heuristics, cut generation schemes, decomposition methods, interior point methods, and branch-and-bound to identify the best possible solution.
 The final step involves interpreting, validating the solution, and evaluating its effectiveness in meeting the requirements.

 This workshop is designed to delve into the diverse avenues through which AI can bolster each part of the OR process.
-We kindly request that all submissions be rendered in PDF format.
-The entirety of the content, encompassing all tables and illustrations, should remain within a nine-page limit, with any supplementary pages being allocated solely for references.
-Submissions are welcomed through [OpenReview submission portal](https://openreview.net/).
-Please follow the guidelines provided in the [AAAI 2023 Author Kit](https://www.aaai.org/Publications/Templates/AuthorKit23.zip).

 Topics of interest for this workshop include, but are not limited to:

 1. Predict-Then-Optimize Approaches